-There is so much to discuss on a topic like this, especially for someone like me who, although currently a historian, grew up working on a conservation facility with my family, and still works in this field on occasion.
+There is so much to discuss on a topic like this, especially for someone like me who, although currently a historian, grew up working on a conservation facility with my family, and still occasionally works in this field.
 This article is not a quick pop-sci piece, this is a lengthy essay discussing the merits of zoological facilities and the issues they are facing, and it is very near and dear to my heart.
 In the interests of academic integrity, I have provided a full disclosure/disclaimer regarding my affiliations and biases at the end of this article.

 As such, I have split the article into several pieces to make it easier to digest and work with.
 This will also help me respond to any new information as this series unfolds.

 This series has helped me take a long, hard look at conservation and its many issues, and I hope it answers the same questions for you as it has for me.